-In FL environments, clients often have different computational capacities, making it challenging to train all clients' LoRA parameters at a uniform rank across all clients.
-To address this, the LoRA parameter product \(\mathbf{B}\mathbf{A}\) will be decomposed into smaller, rank-1 matrices.
-As shown in Fig.~\ref{System_Model}, we take the LoRA $r_g=3$ as an example.
+In practical FL environments, clients often have different computational capacities, making it challenging to train all clients' LoRA parameters with a uniform rank across all clients.
+To address this, the LoRA parameter product \(\mathbf{B}\mathbf{A}\) is decomposed into smaller, rank-1 matrices.
+As shown in Fig.~\ref{System_Model}, we take LoRA with $r_g=3$ as an example.
 The cloud server calculates an importance score for each rank-1 matrix and broadcasts this information to the clients.
 Clients can then prioritize these rank-1 matrices, training the most important ones first.